Trend-Verlag/trax/README.md

 # trax

-The trax library implements the logic of track-guided vehicles, signaling, sensors, and cargo transportation.
-It leverages the NVIDIA PhysX engine to simulate train dynamics - on tracks and beyond.
+The trax library implements the logic of track-guided vehicles, signaling, sensors, and cargo transportation; it leverages the NVIDIA PhysX engine to simulate train dynamics - on tracks and beyond.

-This repository contains the mature core of trax version 3.0.0.
 Our mission: a physically realistic railroad simulation, built to last - with open ideas, better code, and shared success.

+This repository contains the mature core of trax library version 3.0.0.
 The library was used to build the railroad simulators
 <a href="https://eepshopping.de/eep_train_simulator_mission_v1_122|7683.html">
 EEP Train Simulator Mission</a> and
 <a href="https://eepshopping.de/eep_tsm_gotthardbahn_nordrampe_modul_erstfeld|8235.html">